ItsPalash13/Oasis/Frontend/ReactOne/src/data/README_DUMMY_USERS.md

 const filteredDummyUsers = [].filter(
 ```

-Or simply replace `chapterDummyUsers` with `[]` on line 59.
+Or simply replace `chapterDummyUsers` with `[]`.

+## Migration from JSON

+If you have existing data in `dummyUsers.json`, you can migrate it to the database by:

+1. Using the Admin Panel to manually add chapters and users
+2. Or creating a migration script that reads the JSON file and creates database entries via the API

 ## Implementation Details

+The system uses:
+- **Backend**: MongoDB collection named `Misc` with schema defined in `Backend/NodeOne/src/models/Misc.ts`
-The Admin Panel tool (`Frontend/ReactOne/src/Layouts/Admin/Misc.jsx`) was created to provide an easy-to-use interface for managing dummy users.
-The component:
+- **Frontend Admin**: `Frontend/ReactOne/src/Layouts/Admin/Misc.jsx` - Admin interface for managing dummy users

-- Loads data from `dummyUsers.json` on initialization
-- Saves changes to localStorage for persistence
-- Provides a download feature to export updated JSON
-- Includes validation and error handling
-- Automatically sorts users by rating
-- Prevents deletion of the default chapter
-- Validates chapter ID uniqueness when adding new chapters
+- **Frontend Leaderboard**: `Frontend/ReactOne/src/Layouts/Chapters/ChapterDialog/Leaderboard.jsx` - Fetches dummy users from API
+- **API Routes**:
+  - Admin routes: `Backend/NodeOne/src/routes/admin/misc.ts`
+  - Public route: `Backend/NodeOne/src/routes/misc.ts`